-The school provides Relationships and Sex Education.
+The school provides Sex and Relationships education.
 Pupils are encouraged and guided by moral principles and taught to recognise the value of family life.
-The role of RSE is to both explore and challenge conventional notions of masculinity and femininity, describing sexuality in a positive sense.
+The role of SRE is to both explore and challenge conventional notions of masculinity and femininity, describing sexuality in a positive sense.
 It provides pupils with the knowledge, skills and attitudes to feel happy and supported in their own sexual identity, and to respect others' sexual identity.
-Those involved in the delivery of RSE will be committed to securing a safe environment which encourages open discussion of both the positives and dangers of sexual activity.
+Those involved in the delivery of SRE will be committed to securing a safe environment which encourages open discussion of both the positives and dangers of sexual activity.
 The biological aspects of human reproduction are delivered through the science curriculum.
-We recognise that parents have the right to withdraw their children from any or all parts of the school's program of Relationship and Sex Education, other than those elements which are required by the Science National Curriculum.
-We recognise that many of our young people are highly vulnerable.
+We recognize that parents have the right to withdraw their children from any or all parts of the school's program of Sex and Relationship Education, other than those elements which are required by the Science National Curriculum.
+We recognize that many of our young people are highly vulnerable.
 We teach our pupils to keep themselves safe and have a focus each year for every age group on consent and appropriate and inappropriate touch, and how to report any concerns.
-Please see our RSE policy for further details.